mehmetakiferdem/gemstone-examples/README.md

 Which peripherals project uses (GPIO, I2C, UART, etc.) and their configuration are defined in `.syscfg` files.
 `SysConfig` GUI tool is used for adding new peripherals or changing Pin Mux for existing ones.
-To launch `SysConfig` for a MCU target change `SYSCONFIG_TARGET` variable to the desired target.
+To launch `SysConfig` for a MCU project change `SYSCONFIG_TARGET` variable to the desired project.
 You can edit that variable inside `.env` file or pass it as env variable to `task` command.

 ```bash